tfeng/collection/README.md

 Return the first element of this vector that makes the `callback` function return `true`.
 The callback function should be of the form `function(v) { ... }`.

-*Return:* The first element of the vector for which the callback function returns `true`.
+*Return:* The first element of this vector for which the callback function returns `true`.

 ```node
 > v.find(function(v){return v%2==0});